Rockfon provides optimum acoustic solution for state-of-the-art hospital

 The team at CCF’s Colchester supported Skanska’s specification of Rockfon products due to the durability and high-performance values of its products, which are ideally suited for the healthcare setting.

 As a result, two sizes of Rockfon Blanka D edge tiles were installed throughout ceilings within the main entrance hall and arterial walkways.
-The tile has the highest A1 fire safety classification, a matt white surface which offers increased light reflection and diffusion, while also concealing tile grid work in an attractive way.
+The tile has the highest A1 fire safety classification, a matt white surface which offers increased light reflection and diffusion and contributes to energy saving, while also concealing tile grid work in an attractive way.

 Purpose-built for healthcare environments, Rockfon MediCare Standard ceiling tiles were also specified as they offer outstanding sound absorption, a high fire safety rating, and offer resistance to bacteria and infection.
 The MediCare tiles are extremely durable and can withstand specialist healthcare cleaning.
 This is thanks to resistance to diluted solutions of ammonia, chlorine, quaternary ammonium and hydrogen peroxide.